sapphirepp/sapphirepp/doc/pages/implementation/boundary-conditions.md

 and cannot be prescribed.

-@sapphire solves a __system__ of advection-reaction equations resulting from a spherical harmonic expansion of the distribution function $f$, s ee equations (14) and (15) in @cite Schween2025 .
+@sapphire solves a __system__ of advection-reaction equations resulting from a spherical harmonic expansion of the distribution function $f$, see equations (14) and (15) in @cite Schween2025 .
 However, the inclusion of the boundary conditions into the (discrete) weak formulation can be generalised to the case of a system of partial differential equations (PDE)s.
-In that case, the flux (or the flow) through the boundary of the domain is not a scalar but a vector.The corresponding term in the weak formulation of the system of equations is
+In that case, the flux (or the flow) through the boundary of the domain is not a scalar but a vector.
+The corresponding term in the weak formulation of the system of equations is
 $$
 	\int_{\partial D} \mathbf{J}_{B}(\mathbf{f}, \mathbf{h}) \, \mathrm{d}A \, ,
 $$